ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 - Open: all production valves (M1, W1, SDV-P, and PCK) are open, and auxiliary valves (PXO, and XO) are closed.
 The well is producing under regular condition;
 - Shut-in: at least one valve in the production path is closed.
 The well is closed, so it is not producing;
 - Flushing Diesel: at least one wellhead valve is closed, PXO or XO is open, and diesel is injected.
-The well is closed and diesel circulation operation from service line to production line is being executed;
+The well is closed, and diesel circulation operation from service line to production line is being executed;
 - Flushing Gas: at least one wellhead valve is closed, PXO or XO is open, and gas is injected.
-The well is closed and gas circulation operation from service line to production line is being executed;
+The well is closed, and gas circulation operation from service line to production line is being executed;
 - Bullheading: all production valves are open, and diesel or gas is injected from the topside through the production line.
-The well is closed and production line is being pressurized from topside by diesel or gas to push down all the production fluids back into the well;
+The well is closed, and production line is being pressurized from topside by diesel or gas to push down all the production fluids back into the well;
 - Closed With Diesel: at least one production valve is closed, and the previous state was Flushing Diesel or Bullheading.
-The well is closed and the majority of the production line is filled with diesel.
-This condition mitigates hydrates risk from occurance;
+The well is closed, and the majority of the production line is filled with diesel.
+This condition mitigates hydrates risk from occurrence;
 - Closed With Gas: at least one production valve is closed, and the previous state was Flushing Gas.
-The well is closed and the majority of the production line is filled with natural gas.
-This condition mitigates hydrates risk from occurance;
+The well is closed, and the majority of the production line is filled with natural gas.
+This condition mitigates hydrates risk from occurrence;
 - Restart: following a shut-in, all production valves are reopened.
 The well is recently opened, so it is in a transient period before it gets to the Open operational status;
 - Depressurization: following a shut-in, SDV-P and PCK are open, while M1, W1, PXO, and XO remain closed.
-Procution line is depressurized in order to mitigate hydrate risk from occurance.
+Production line is depressurized in order to mitigate hydrate risk from occurrence.

-Understanding and correctly identifying these operational status is critical in monitoring and preventing undesirable events.
+Understanding and correctly identifying these operational statuses is critical in monitoring and preventing undesirable events.
 Some important additional explanations are as follows:

 - Open state denotes continuous production with all key production path valves open and no auxiliary operations ongoing;
 - All operational status other than Open are associated with well Shut-in procedures;